01 Nov Data Visibility: In The Land Of The Blind, The One-Eyed Man Is King

 - What are the physical locations of my customers and prospects so I can plan productive trips?

-Whether they realize it or not, sales and service staff are paralyzed without information.
+Whether they realize it or not, sales and service staff are paralyzed without data visibility.
 So yes, entering data into Salesforce does take time.
 But the good news?
 This cost is leveraged – you enter data once but you use it over and over again to produce information that makes you more efficient and effective (and one step ahead of your competition).